SP7-Ritmare/starterkit/docs/tutorials/users/managing_observations/index.rst

 .. image:: /_static/images/GETIT_Sensor_Interface.png
    :align: center

-Two tabs, **Explore SOS** and **Upload Observations**, are dedicated respectively:
+Two tabs, **Explore SOS** and **Upload Observations**, are dedicated respectively to:

-* to show the list of the sensors within local repository and a link with sensor details in order to improve knowledge, provided in XML and in HTML (clicking on Sensor Details green button).
+* show the list of the sensors within local repository and a link with sensor details in order to improve knowledge, provided in XML and in HTML (clicking on Sensor Details green button).
 More information in :ref:`sensors_metadata` or :ref:`metadata_check`;

-* to upload observations by friendly user interface.
+* upload observations by friendly user interface.
 Mere information in :ref:`upload_observations`

 Two buttons, in the header, provides to register new sensor and get capabilities of the local Sensors Observations Services (SOS).